brotkrueml/schema/Documentation/TypoScript/Index.rst

    Description
       The key will be used as property name.
-      The value can be a static text, a content object, a :ref:`stdWrap <t3tsref:stdwrap>` property or an :ref:`if <t3tsref:if>` condition.
+      The value can be a static text, an array, a content object, a :ref:`stdWrap <t3tsref:stdwrap>` property or an :ref:`if <t3tsref:if>` condition.

       **Example:**